IsaacSchemm/Crowmask/README.md

 - [ ] `Follow`: adds the actor to the list of followers, adds an `Accept` to `OutboundActivity`, then processes outbound activities for this actor only
 - [ ] `Undo` `Follow`: removes the actor from the list of followers
-- [ ] `Create`: if the post is in reply to this actor's post, add a `PrivateBoost` for each Admin Actor
+- [ ] `Create`: if the post is in reply to this actor's post, add a `PrivateBoost` for the Admin Actor

 Timed functions:

+- [ ] `ActorUpdate`: Update the name, avatar, etc of the actor and add an `Update` to `OutboundActivity` if needed
-- [ ] `GalleryUpdate`: Check the associated Weasyl account for new posts since the last `GalleryUpdate` and attempt cache refresh for each, then process outbound activities (every hour)
+- [ ] `GalleryUpdate`: Check the associated Weasyl account for new posts since the last `GalleryUpdate` and attempt cache refresh for each, then process outbound activities (every four hours)
 - [ ] `OutboundActivityCleanup`: Remove each `OutboundActivity` that was successfully sent more than a week ago (every hour)

 Other functions: